ton-community/ton-docs/docs/v3/guidelines/web3/ton-proxy-sites/how-to-run-ton-site.md

 ## 👋 Introduction

 [TON Sites](https://blog.ton.org/ton-sites) work almost like regular sites except for their installation.
-A number of additional actions are required to launch them.
-In this tutorial I will show you how to do it.
+Several additional actions are required to launch them.
+In this tutorial, I will show you how to do it.

 ## 🖥 Running TON Site
 Install [Tonutils Reverse Proxy](https://github.com/tonutils/reverse-proxy) to use TON Proxy for your website.